acmbpdc/ACM-Learn-2024/README.md

 This session is perfect for beginners.
 By the end, you’ll be ready to implement these key concepts in your projects and exams!

+## For the beginners

+It's important to have a clear idea of how logic works in C.
+The main aim of this session is to help you learn how to convert your logic into executable code.
+For reference, check out the ACM foundations docs [here!](https://foundations.acmbpdc.org/Beginner-1/)

 ## Libraries to Include

 Before we start coding, ensure you include the necessary libraries in your program: